HansonKyle/before-existance/README.md

 # Setup:
 The master branch contains the most recent version of the code.

-1. Download the master branch
-2. Import the code into an IDE as a new Java project
+1. Import the master branch into an IDE as a Java project
 3. Run core/Main.java after checkout